Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

             # Integrate to compute the output intensity at a given (x,y) position
             intensity[j, i] = trapz(bb * exp(-(tau[j, i] - t)), x=axis, dx=dx)

-where the optical depth as the emission progresses along the column (:math:`t_\nu`) is computed at in the loop as
+where the optical depth as the emission progresses along the column (:math:`t_\nu`) is computed in the loop as

 .. code-block:: python